 Probably the most iconic era from Christmas Past, the Victorian era defined how we celebrate and decorate for Christmas.
 Here is our list of the best Victorian Christmas Decorations, if you’re looking to recreate a Dickens-style holiday around your home.

-If you’re looking for something more modern, but still nostalgic, check out our favourite Vintage Christmas Decorations, too.
+If you’re looking for something more modern, but still nostalgic, check out our favourite Vintage Christmas Decoration ideas as well!

 Not quite the same as we know them today, Victorian greenery would have been more natural, and subtle, like the examples here.

 In Victorian Era the tradition of decorating Christmas Trees became really popular – and before the modern invention of fairy lights, small candles were affixed to the branches.
 If you wish to recreate the look, you have the option to risk the fire hazard, Christmas Tree Candles are still available to buy.